VOAD for Santa Clara County since 1989

 Trained in CERT (Community Emergency Response Team) and LISTOS (Spanish-speaking disaster preparedness) processes, Araceli is now a CERT trainer who also leads neighborhood sessions in disaster preparedness.
 Araceli is a San Jose native and is bilingual in English and Spanish.

-Sheri Burns, Access and Functional Needs Co-Lead
+Sheri Burns, Access and Functional Support Network Lead

 Silicon Valley Independent Living Center